Cressy, Tasmania: History

 Cressy was established as the main centre for the Cressy Company.
 The Cressy Company's first director Captain Bartholemew Boyle Thomas chose to name company after the Battle of Crecy in the 14th Century, at which one of his ancestors fought.
 The Cressy Company also known as the "Cressy Establishment", was a large agricultural company which owned a significant portion of the Norfolk Plains.
 The first building in Cressy was The Cressy Hotel built in 1845 by William Brumby.
 Cressy became an official township in 1848.
 Much of the land in the area was owned by the O'Connor family, founded by Irish migrant Roderic O'Connor.

 An Anglican theological college, St Wilfrid's, was located in Cressy from 1904 to 1929.

 Brumby's Creek, the Weirs, the Macquarie Lake and the Liffey rivers serve as a popular trout fishing spot.
 The annual Tasmanian Trout Expo is hosted in Cressy.

+Climate

+Cressy possesses an inland oceanic climate (Köppen: Cfb) with tepid summers and cool winters.
+The town is quite cloudy, experiencing an average of 59.6 clear days and 153.1 cloudy days per annum.
+Extreme temperatures have ranged from 41.4 C on 30 January 2009 to -9.4 C on 24 June 1972.